-The Temple of Kom Ombo is one of the must-see stops of all Egypt Nile Cruises and is included within most of Egypt Travel Packages, Egypt Day Tours, and Aswan day tours.
+The Temple of Kom Ombo is one of the must-see stops of all Egypt Nile Cruises and is included in most Egypt Travel Packages, Egypt Day Tours, and Aswan Day tours.
 It was constructed during the Ptolemaic dynasty but some extensions were later added during the Roman era in Egypt.
 Kom Ombo Temple can easily be visited when you're planning any tours to Egypt or from our variety of tours from Cairo.

 Today the city is home to many Nubians, dispersed due to the formation of Lake Nasser.
 The best way to get to Kom Ombo is by the river Nile.